jradrion/TEFLoN/README.md

 ## Dependencies

-TEFLoN is only dependent on samtools (www.samtools.sourceforge.net) and the Burrows-Wheeler Aligner (www.bio-bwa.sourceforge.net) if you have an existing TE annotation file in bed format.
+If you have an existing BED formated TE annotation file, TEFLoN is only dependent on samtools (www.samtools.sourceforge.net) and the Burrows-Wheeler Aligner (www.bio-bwa.sourceforge.net) if you have an existing TE annotation file in bed format.
 If you do not have a TE annotation file in bed format, TEFLoN is also dependent on RepeatMasker (www.repeatmasker.org).

 ## Usage
 ###Without reference TE annotation
+Step 1)
 If you do not have an existing TE annotation, first use teflon_prep_no_anno.py to prepare your reference genome for mapping.

 ```